RyanWilliams99/wgpu-benchmark/README.md

 1. Install rust
 2. Browse to directory
 3. Check paths to model and shaders
-4. Run "cargo run" in terminal this will take a few minutes to download all packages
+4. Run "cargo run" in terminal this will take a few minutes to download all packages before running